instill-ai/component/.github/CONTRIBUTING.md

 - `spec` contains the parameters required to configure the component and that are independent from its tasks.
 E.g., the API token of a vendor.
 In general, only connectors need such parameters.
-- `available_tasks` defines the tasks the component can perform.
+- `availableTasks` defines the tasks the component can perform.
   - When a component is created in a pipeline, one of the tasks has to be selected, i.e., a configured component can only execute one task.
   - Task configurations are defined in `tasks.json`.
-- `documentation_url` points to the official documentation of the component.
+- `documentationUrl` points to the official documentation of the component.
 - `icon` is the local path to the icon that will be displayed in the Console when creating the component.
 If left blank, a placeholder icon will be shown.
 - `version` must be a [SemVer](https://semver.org/) string.
 It is encouraged to